oskarek/swift-json-parsing/README.md

 So when we call the `decode(_:)` and `encode(_:)` methods on the parsers, the decoding and encoding happens in two steps: the json data is transformed to/from the `JSONValue` type, and the `JSONValue` type is in turn transformed to/from the result type using the `Parser.parse`/`ParserPrinter.print` methods.

-The primary usecase for the `JSONValue` type is just to act as this middle layer, to simplify the implementations of the various json parsers that ship with the library.
+The primary use case for the `JSONValue` type is just to act as this middle layer, to simplify the implementations of the various json parsers that ship with the library.
 However, it can actually be useful on its own.
 For instance, you might have code like this today:

 ```swift
 let json: [String: Any] = [